ndlib/dam-ecosystem-mapping/README.md

 * **Actor** - a person
 * **Cloud** - indicates a cloud-provided service, either admnistered by Notre Dame or otherwise
   - Examples include: Google Drive, AWS, Orcid, OSF
+* **Collections** - a conceptual representation of a group of metadata and/or digital objects
 * **Folder** - a conceptual storage partition
   - Examples include: a specific Shared Drive in Google Drive
 * **Frame** - presently unused